oscar-project/documentation/docs/accessing.md

     !!! danger
         Do not create an account by yourselves, as it could delay you access by weeks!
 We will create an account for you.

     Send us an email at **contact at oscar-project.org**, with **OSCAR Access Request** as the title, and the following (completed) as the body:

+    !!! warning
+        Please send your email using your institutional/academic address when possible.
+Otherwise, your access might be delayed/refused.

     ```
     - First name:
     - Last name: